2024-2025 Course Offerings

 Ability to speak Russian fluently required; formal training in Russian not required.

-This course, which is intended for third-year students of Russian, covers various aspects of Russian grammar in context and emphasizes the four communicative skills (i.e., reading, writing, listening comprehension, speaking) in a culturally authentic context.
-Excerpts from popular Soviet/Russian films and clips from Russian television news reports are shown and discussed in class.
+This course is intended for third-year students of Russian and covers various aspects of Russian grammar in context.
+It emphasizes the four communicative skills (i.e., reading, writing, listening comprehension, speaking) in a culturally authentic context.
 Classes conducted in Russian; some aspects of grammar explained in English.
-Drill practice is held twice a week.
+Grammar sessions are held twice a week.

 RUSS 20300 (two years of Russian) or equivalent | Valentina Pichugin

 This is a three-quarter sequence designed for fourth- and fifth-year students of Russian.
 It is also suitable for native speakers of Russian.
 This sequence covers various aspects of advanced Russian stylistics and discourse grammar in context.
-This sequence emphasizes the four communicative skills of listening, reading, speaking, and writing in a culturally authentic context.
+It emphasizes the four communicative skills of listening, reading, speaking, and writing in a culturally authentic context.
 It builds transcultural competence by expanding students' knowledge of the language, culture, history, and daily lives of the Russian-speaking people.
 Vocabulary building is strongly emphasized.
 We add to the existing skills and develop our abilities to analyze increasingly complex texts for their meaning: to identify various styles and registers of the Russian language and to provide their neutral equivalents in standard Russian.
 We also work on developing our abilities to paraphrase, narrate, describe, support opinions, hypothesize, discuss abstract topics, and handle linguistically unfamiliar situations (in spoken and written format).
 Classes conducted in Russian.
-Course-specific grammar issues are covered during drill sessions (weekly) and office hours (by appointment).
-Oral Proficiency Interviews are conducted in the beginning and the end of the course (Autumn and Spring Quarters).
-Prerequisite(s): Four years of Russian, or equivalent, or consent of instructor.
-(REES 21302 / REES 30102 )
+Course-specific grammar issues are covered during drill sessions.

 Winter